rabernat/group_resources/README.md

 conferences, online communications, and work-related social events.
 Anyone violating these rules may be temporarily suspended or permanetly expelled from the group, at the discretion of the group leader Ryan Abernathey.

+## Work Hard: Roles and Expectations

+Working hard means applying consistent, focused effort to your research in a serious, professional way.
+It means working with a sense of urgency appropriate to the intellectual challenges posed by the Earth system.
+It *does not* mean putting in unreasonable, unsustainable hours, leading to unhappiness / burn-out.